Why We Are Here

 - We support community fundraising, with a number of days set aside to raise money close to home.
 Our focus is on nonprofits with an emphasis on human services.

-- We proudly feature South Asian American makers and companies, such as Scrumptious Wicks, 1968&co, and Anju Jewelry.
+- We proudly feature South Asian American makers and companies.

 - We create products with care in the United States.
 All T-shirts, aprons, and tea towels are printed in North Carolina using ethically sourced materials.

 - We use environmentally friendly packaging and limit waste.
 We use EcoEnclose packaging and other Made in the USA packaging that is made from recycled materials, recyclable, or both.
-We skip steps that just add waste — like tags on each item or boxes within boxes.
+We skip steps that just add waste.

 - We support broader efforts for social good.
 We feature products made in South Asia that are part of economic empowerment models such as the Aasha Project.
 We donate a portion of proceeds to the South Asian American Digital Archive and host community fundraising days.